Once taboo, fur sales hit new highs on Chinese demand

 ROME Sales of fur reached record highs this year, the International Fur Trade Federation (IFTF) said on Thursday, as China's growing appetite for luxury goods put the once-taboo material back on the catwalks.

-The value of the global fur market should exceed $15 billion (9 billion pounds) this year, compared with $9.1 billion in 2000, driven by demand from the growing affluent classes of China and Russia, the industry body said.
+The value of the global fur market should exceed $15 billion this year, compared with $9.1 billion in 2000, driven by demand from the growing affluent classes of China and Russia, the industry body said.

 "The growth in inland China is really what's driving growth at the moment and we think for the next 10 years or so that will continue to rise," IFTF Chief Executive Mark Oaten said.
 "There are 90 cities in China that buy as much fur as New York."